deevdz/milestone-project-3/README.md

 Database Schema
 -----------------------------------------
-[MongoDB](https://www.mongodb.com/) was used to create the database for this website and it was hosted by [Atlas](https://www.mongodb.com/cloud/atlas).
+[MongoDB](https://www.mongodb.com/) was used to create the database for this website and it is hosted by [Atlas](https://www.mongodb.com/cloud/atlas).

 Some of the queries were easy to forsee while some evolved over the development of the site.
+Original plans for the database schema can be [found here](https://github.com/deevdz/milestone-project-3/blob/master/planning/Online%20Cookbook%20Project%20-%20Initial%20Thoughts.pdf).

 The final database schema consists of five collections which include recipes, users, allergens, recipeCategory and skillLevel.

 Final database schema diagrams can be found in the folder [Database Schema](https://github.com/deevdz/milestone-project-3/blob/master/planning/database_schema).

 UX
 -----------------------------------------
 Documentation for the initial planning process can be [found here](https://github.com/deevdz/milestone-project-3/blob/master/planning/Online%20Cookbook%20Project%20-%20Initial%20Thoughts.pdf).

+The wireframes for this site were generated using Adobe Illustrator.
+Wireframes for the site can be found in the folder [planning > wireframes](https://github.com/deevdz/milestone-project-3/tree/master/planning/wireframes)

+After browsing through food blogs and recipe archives online the decision was made to use earthy tones.
+Colour Palette and final logo design can be [found here]().

+Research was carried out on complimentary fonts and Libre Baskerville and Monsterrat were chosen for the site.

+###### User Stories
+  * As a user - I am immediately aware what the nature of the site is and its purpose
+  * As a user - I can navigate through the recipes by various means i.e. Feature Slider, Navigation dropdown
+  * As a user - I can browse the site without being a logged in user
+  * As a user - I can create a user profile, and log in and out
+  * As a user - I can add, edit and delete my own recipes through my user account
+  * As a user - I can rate a recipe once, as long as I am logged in user
+  * As a user - I receive an error message if I am unable to login or register
+  * As a user - I am able to access the site on mobile or tablet and have a similar experience as a desktop device
+  * As a user - I can search for a recipe to filter my results
+  * As a user - I can filter recipes based on recipe tags
+  * As a user - I am able to see the total number of recipes in a category
+  * As a user - I am able to see the details of the recipe
+  * As a user - I am prompted to sign up or add a recipe if a category is empty
+  * As a user - I am able to page through categories if there are more than 6 results.

 Features
 -----------------------------------------
+###### Existing Features

+###### Feature to Implement

 Technologies Used